 Three Tampa Bay baseball players received invitations to the USA Baseball 18-and-under national team trials.

-Plant 1B Pete Alonso and Hernando INF Christian Arroyo, both rising seniors and University of Florida commits, were two of the 38 players selected from among 144 who participated in last week’s Tournament of Stars in Cary, N.C.
-Alonso and Arroyo are also joined by Jesuit P John Kilichowski, one of two players who had already qualified for the trials through the National Team Identification Series.
+Plant first baseman Pete Alonso and Hernando infielder Christian Arroyo, both rising seniors and University of Florida commits, were two of the 38 players selected from among 144 who participated in last week's Tournament of Stars in Cary, N.C.
+Alonso and Arroyo are also joined by Jesuit pitcher John Kilichowski, one of two players who had already qualified for the trials through the National Team Identification Series.

 Over the four-game tournament, Alonso went 4-for-13 (.308) with three doubles, three walks, three RBIs and a stolen base as his team won gold.
 Arroyo, whose squad came in third, went 6-for-15 (.400) with a triple, three RBIs, two runs scored and a walk.